data-skeptic/blog/episodes/2017/feed-forward-neural-networks.md

 ## Feed Forward Neural Networks

 In a feed forward neural network, neurons cannot form a cycle.
-In this episode, we explore how such a network would be able to represent three common logical opperators: OR, AND, and XOR.
-The XOR opperation is the interesting case.
+In this episode, we explore how such a network would be able to represent three common logical operators: OR, AND, and XOR.
+The XOR operation is the interesting case.

 Below are the truth tables that describe each of these functions.